reframe-hpc/reframe/docs/manpage.rst

    Compare the performance of test cases that have run in the past.

+   This option can be combined with :option:`--name` to restrict the comparison to specific tests.
    Check the :ref:`performance-comparisons` section for the exact syntax of ``CMPSPEC``.

    .. versionadded:: 4.7